Getting the Most Out of Auggie

 Full Chat Transcript

-Best Practice: Use the transcript to support insights-not replace synthesis.
+Best Practice: Use the transcript to support insights, not replace synthesis.
+The transcript is evidence; the report is interpretation.

 We're building Auggie to help marketers make faster, more confident decisions.
 Your feedback directly shapes the product.